chack411/CongestionMonitor/README.md

 ### Preparation

 - If you haven't had an Azure subscription yet, you can create an Azure free account at [Create your Azure free account today](https://azure.microsoft.com/en-us/free/).
-- If you haven"t install the Azure CLI, please see [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and setup the CLI with your Azure subscription.
+- If you haven't install the Azure CLI, please see [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and setup the CLI with your Azure subscription.
 - If you need more details about the login with the CLI, please see [Sign in with Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

 ### Verify subscription